pschool-in/curriculum/content/science/food-1.md

 ```
 True:
-Food of different living things is different.
+Food for different living things, is different.
 The entire living world depends on food prepared by plants.
 With the help of sunlight, plants prepare their own food.